U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Download the Paradise Royale Mountain Bike Trail Map to view where you can ride.
 Currently, visitors can ride a 14-mile loop and the Tolkan Terrain Park.

 Current Conditions: The trail is open and passable.
-Expect to cross Bear Creek at the bottom of the Mad Queen's Tango and before the Prince of Pain.
-The rock crossing below the Prince of Pain is slippery so use caution.
+Bridges have been installed across Bear Creek before the Prince of Pain and at the bottom of the Mad Queen's Tango.
+The trail is rough in these areas.
 Please let the BLM know if you encounter fallen trees or rocks on the trail.